sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-offline-app/cp-mobile-dev-kit-offline-app.md

     <!-- border -->![MDK](img-1.2.gif)

-3. Select **MDK App** and click **Start**.
-If you do not see the **MDK App** option check if your Dev Space has finished loading or reload the page in your browser and try again.
+3. Select **MDK Project** and click **Start**.
+If you do not see the **MDK Project** option check if your Dev Space has finished loading or reload the page in your browser and try again.

     <!-- border -->![MDK](img-1.2.png)

     >This screen will only show up when your CF login session has expired.
-Enter your login credentials or SSO Passcode, click Sign in.
+Use either `Credentials` OR  `SSO Passcode` option for authentication.
 After successful signed in to Cloud Foundry, select your Cloud Foundry Organization and Space where you have set up the initial configuration for your MDK app and click Apply.

     ><!-- border -->![MDK](img-1.4.png)